Have you ever worked in London? If not, have you ever considered making the move?

 If you are currently working in London we’re sure you know most of the best bits but are you maximising this location for your career?

-In the realm of Architecture, Design and Engineering, working in London can open up a whole new world of opportunities.
+In the realm of Architecture and Interior Design, working in London can open up a whole new world of opportunities.
 You could say that London is the main hub for all three of these industries.
-It’s a city where there is the most demand for candidates and a city where the biggest Architecture, Design and Engineering projects happen.
+It’s a city where there is the most demand for candidates and a city where the biggest Architecture and Interior Design and projects happen.

 At FRAME Recruitment, a large percentage of our clients are based in London and are usually looking to hire candidates who either live in London or who can easily commute.
 Many people say that if you are someone with the aspirations to work on the most famous projects, London is where you will need to be.
-Of course, there are practices that are working on exciting and career fulfilling projects all over the country, but it is clear that London is a great location for any Architect, Designer or Engineer to be.
+Of course, there are practices that are working on exciting and career fulfilling projects all over the country, but it is clear that London is a great location for any Architect or Interior Designer to be.